nl253/GeneticAlgo/README.md

 - adaptive probability of mutation
 - elitism (preserves top candidates)
 - detects when the algorithm is stuck in a local minimum and returns
+- allows for profiling and debugging (see EventEmitter API)
+- tries to be efficient

 See API below.